 Kane Kramer, 1979

 Kane Kramer, a British serial inventor, debuted his idea for the IXI digital music player back in 1979.
 In the pre-internet era, Kramer proposed that consumers would use vending machines to load their IXI devices and pay via micro-billing, with tracks locked to their accounts.
-Doesn’t that sound an awful lot like a primitive version of the Google Play or iTunes stores?
+Doesn’t that sound an awful lot like a primitive version of the Google Play?

 His engineering partner, James Campbell, even built a working model that was on sale at an exhibition at Earl’s Court in 1986.
 Unfortunately, such was memory technology at the time, the device could only hold a single track.

 Kramer held patents for the tech, which lapsed, leading Apple to cite his “prior art” in court. (via Wired).

 Photo credit: Rex